 He has taught a wide variety of courses, including public relations, social media, interdisciplinary studies, public speaking, and professional communications.

 Previously, he developed and taught social media courses at Royal Roads University and in the Media & Public Relations program at Vancouver Community College.

 Before entering academia, Sam worked in politics and government for more than a decade.
-In 2005, he was elected as a municipal councillor to North Vancouver City Council.
-He also, at various times, worked as a campaign manager, as party fundraising staff, as campaign communications staff, and as government staff for one opposition MLA and for one cabinet minister.
+In 2005, he was elected as a municipal councillor in the City of North Vancouver.
+He also, at various times, worked as a campaign manager, as party fundraising staff, as campaign communications staff, and as government political staff (for one opposition MLA and for one cabinet minister).